jcacela0298/Java-Programs/Java_Clock_Program/ReadMe.txt

 # Java Clock Program

-I built a program with Lance Smith that can tell the time in different formats based on three number inputs.
+I built a program that can tell the time in different formats based on three number inputs.

 If you would like a tutorial on how to correctly upload/download Java Eclipse projects to/from GitHub, check out my YouTube video: https://www.youtube.com/watch?v=qCrTzBX3OOg&t=2s